JasonN3/build-container-installer/README.md

     Default Value: *VERSION*
 - VARIANT
     Source container variant
-    Source container variant.
     Available options can be found by running `dnf provides system-release`.
 Variant will be the third item in the package name.
 Example: `fedora-release-kinoite-39-34.noarch` will be kinonite
     Default Value: Silverblue
 - WEB_UI
     Enable Anaconda WebUI